nmwsharp/polyscope/examples/basic_project/README.md

 # Basic Project

-This is a basic project using Polyscope showing how to set up the build system and use git submodules.
+This is a basic project using Polyscope, showing how to set up the build system and use git submodules.
+The resulting application visualizes a mesh with a few data members, generates a point cloud, and demonstrates a user-callback GUI.

 ## Download and build

+We recommend that you use utilize [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to download polyscope and its dependencies.
+With submodules, it is easy to stay up to date with Polyscope updates, as well as pushing your own contributions upstream.

 ### Short version
 "I'm in a hurry and I like running code from strangers on the internet."